 John (Jack) Parker left an indelible stamp on the Bell Library during his 35 years as curator. [ Learn More ]

 The Bell Room reflects a late 18th-century library in a European gentleman’s country home, the sort of setting in which the books in the Bell collection might initially have been read.
 Originally called the "Treasure Room," the Bell Room served as the Library's first reading room, when it was housed in Walter Library on the University's east bank campus.
 The Bell Library moved to its current location in Wilson Library in the late 1960s and the Bell Room came with it.
-It now is used for receptions, exhibitions, and special research space. [ Learn More ]
+Plans are afoot to move the Bell Room to a new home in Elmer L. Andersen Library within the next few years. [ Learn More ]